 - Henry Gibson (Michael McMillan), Holly's first love

 - Vic Meladeo (Dan Cortese), Val's (eventually ex-) boss and eventual husband

-- Vince (Nick Zano), either a hunk or a sleaze in-universe example
+- Vince (Nick Zano), either a hunk or a sleaze

 - Peter (Stephen Dunham), Vic's chauvinistic replacement